Coin Days Destroyed is a measure of economic activity which gives more weight to coins which haven't been spent for a long time.

 It is considered an important alternative to looking at total transaction volumes, which may not accurately represent economic activity if value was not stored for a meaningful time.
 Conversely, coins held in cold storage as a long term store of value are considered economically important when they are spent as it signals a notable change in long-term holder behaviour.

-Every day a coin is not moved, it accumulates one "coin day".
-When a coin is eventually moved, the coin days it has accumulated are reset to zero, or "destroyed".
-The number of coin days destroyed in any given transaction is a function of the number of coins moved in the transaction and the time that those coins have remained dormant (unmoved).
+Every day one coin unit remains unspent, it accumulates one "coin day".
+When that coin is eventually spent, the accumulated coin days are reset to zero, or "destroyed" and registered by the CDD metric.
+The aggregate number of coin days destroyed (CDD indicator value) in a given period of time is a function of the number of coins spent multiplied by the lifespan of those coins.